From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: Discussion

-While AI-supported QDA offers novel opportunities, a major concern regarding the quality of outputs and inherent biases prevails.
-This is particularly important when analyzing non-English data~\cite{heseltine2024large, suter2024using}, engaging minority groups, or conducting research in the Global South, as AI is not \enquote{culturally agnostic}~\cite{paulus2024minutes} and often privileges dominant or high-frequency representations over others~\cite{feustonPuttingToolsTheir2021}.
-Perspectives from the Global South and majority world are often marginalized in HCI and CSCW~\cite{kumar2021braving, sturm2015weird, linxen2021weird}and in related disciplines~\cite{hasegawa2024weird, sturm2015weird}.
-AI-supported \ac{QDA} risks amplifying this imbalance by embedding dominant interpretative frameworks and overlooking locally relevant meanings~\cite{kumar2021braving}, particularly when models are trained on Global North or WEIRD datasets~\cite{linxen2021weird}.
-These risks are compounded by ongoing challenges in HCI and CSCW around citational justice~\cite{kumar2021braving} and transparency of research practices~\cite{wacharamanotham2020transparency}.
-Addressing them is essential for building culturally sensitive approaches to AI-supported \ac{QDA}.
+While AI-supported QDA offers novel opportunities, concerns about output quality and bias remain central.
+These concerns are particularly salient when working with non-English data~\cite{heseltine2024large, suter2024using}, engaging minority communities, or conducting research in the Global South, as most AI systems are trained on English and other high-resource languages and are not ``culturally agnostic''~\cite{paulus2024minutes}.
+As a result, such systems often privilege dominant or high-frequency representations~\cite{feustonPuttingToolsTheir2021}, flatten linguistic nuance, and embed familiar Western styles of reasoning and analysis, making it harder to account for alternative narrative forms, cultural contexts, or theoretical traditions.
+Given that perspectives from the Global Souths and majority world are already marginalized within HCI~\cite{kumar2021braving, sturm2015weird, linxen2021weird, hasegawa2024weird}, AI-supported \ac{QDA} risks further amplifying these imbalances by embedding dominant interpretative frameworks and overlooking locally situated meanings~\cite{kumar2021braving}.
+Thus, it is essential to build culturally sensitive and context-aware approaches to AI-supported \ac{QDA}.